 Flanging special-shaped holes in sheet metal is a challenging task.
 Mainstream methods, such as neutral layer unfolding and 3D software sheet metal unfolding, are commonly used for typically formed parts.
 However, irregular surfaces require post-optimization and may not even be feasible.

 Additionally, there is an unconventional one-step forming expansion method that belongs to the rough type.
 While it is fast and widely applicable, it has a significant dimensional deviation and is generally only used as a reference for hole shape expansion.

 Limitations of conventional deployment

 Limitations of neutral layer deployment

-The special-shaped hole is composed of convex arc, concave arc and straight line with different radius, and the stress state and deformation properties of each part are different.
+The special-shaped hole is composed of convex arcs, concave arcs, and straight lines with varying radii.
+The stress state and deformation properties of each component differ from one another.

 - The straight part can be regarded as bending deformation;

 - The convex arc part can be regarded as hole turning deformation;

 - The concave arc part can be regarded as drawing deformation.

 The 8228 mesh cover’s drawing cavity has a circular top and a rounded rectangle bottom.
 The flanging of the oil tank hole is inclined at a 5° angle to the vertical direction, composed mainly of straight lines on both sides and concave arcs at both ends.